 Cashmere Protein Scalp Exfoliating Shampoo works across all hair types to help clean flaky or itchy scalps.

 Many people think it’s bad to wash their hair everyday as this will dry it out.
-It is certainly not true if you are using high quality shampoos and conditioners and then gently drying the hair but if you have an aggressive styling routine (harsh products, excessive heat styling) then 7 cleansing and styling cycles a week will impact the condition of hair more than two cycles a week.
+It's certainly not true if you're using high quality shampoos and conditioners and then gently drying the hair, but if you have an aggressive styling routine (harsh products, excessive heat styling) then 7 cleansing and styling cycles a week will impact the condition of hair more than two cycles a week.

 How to Shampoo – 3 StepsFew people get really excited by the prospect of washing their hair; I think it’s still the standard rebuff for unwanted date requests.
 Yet following a good shampooing regime will leave your hair healthy, shiny and positively radiating with vitality.
 It will also be easier to style.

 Shampooing hair in the shower is often most effective as the hair is easier to rinse thoroughly.
 If you do shampoo in the bath without a hand held shower head then have a jug for fresh water for rinsing.